 How To Mine Ethereum - Step-by-Step Guide

-Ethereum (ETH) is currently a Proof of Work (PoW) blockchain, whose consensus mechanism relies on mining to create new coins and secure the network.
-Before fully transitioning to a Proof of Stake (PoS) coin, it will therefore have miners work for a block reward.
+Ethereum (ETH) is transitioning from being a Proof of Work (PoW) blockchain, whose consensus mechanism relies on mining to create new coins and secure the network to a Proof of Stake (PoS) blockchain.

 Our Quick Guide to Mine Ethereum